Search

 Texas public schools, including charter schools, are required to accept the exemption form.
 Private schools that accept state funding of any kind must also accept the exemption form.

-Source: Education Code Section 1.001(a)
+Source: Education Code Section 1.001(a) and Texas AG Opinion GA-0420

 Do all childcare facilities/preschools have to accept the exemption form?